ToviTu/MLAN/README.md

 ## 💡 Introduction

-MLAN explores a language-heavy approach in visual instruction-tuning, which enables fine-tuned language model to excel in both vision-language and language-only tasks.
+MLAN explores a language-heavy approach in visual instruction tuning, which enables finetuned language models to excel in both vision-language and language-only tasks.
 Our empirical experiments find that:
-(1) fine-tuning on pure visual instruction data does not yield the best performance on unseen benchmarks.
+(1) finetuning on pure visual instruction data does not yield the best performance on unseen benchmarks.
-(2) language instruction-following abilities can be efficiently transfered to the vision domain by substituting only ~10% of the language data with visual data.
+(2) language instruction-following abilities can be efficiently transfered to the vision domain by substituting as low as ~10% of the language data with visual data.
 A key advantage of primarily using language-only data is the significantly decreased training cost thanks to the vastly reduced use of token-rich image inputs.